RizzoMarco/Client-segmentation/README.md

 This is the README of the final project of the Fintech Course (Academic Year 2021/2022).

-## HOW TO NAVIGATE THIS SEA OF DOCUMENTS  :ocean:
+## How to navigate this sea of documents :ocean:

   The project was carried out using two programming languages: R and Matlab.
 This is the content of the documents we have attached: